Casne99/MIPS-assembly-project/README.md

 The height value determines the height of two pyramids that will be printed on the bitmap display.
 Once the height value is inserted you will be asked the left pyramid code:
-                                              code 0 will determine the printing of an empty pyramid, meaning that you will see the perimeter only. code 1 will determine the printing of a full pyramid, meaning that you will see the perimeter and the area.
+                                              code 0 will determine the printing of an empty pyramid, meaning that you will see the perimeter only.
+                                              Code 1 will determine the printing of a full pyramid, meaning that you will see the perimeter and the area.
 Another code is going to be asked you for the right pyramid.